 I’m workshopping this bit.
 It may or may not make it into my next book.
 We’ll see.
 Here’s a rough excerpt.

-One wet night in Nashville during the fall of 1992, about 20 hardy souls skipped a B-52’s/Violent Femmes double-header and ventured to a cavernous hall to see a disintegrating rock band from New Zealand.
+One wet night in Nashville during the northern fall of 1992, about 20 hardy souls skipped a B-52’s/Violent Femmes double-header and ventured to a cavernous hall to see a disintegrating rock band from New Zealand.

 In doing so, these folks helped the Chills break a record.
 Until then, the smallest turnout on their ill-fated North American tour had been in Salt Lake City, home of the Mormons.
-Now that honour would be held by the world’s country music capital.
+Now that honor would be held by the world’s country music capital.

 “Congratulations, we’ve done it together,” said Martin Phillipps, the Chills’ singer/songwriter/founder/leader.
 The Chills played a lifeless 55 minute set and didn’t bother with an encore.
 The audience finished their lite beers and went home early.

 It wasn’t supposed to be like this.
 The so-called “grunge” revolution was in full swing, and rock bands with an indie, post-punk ethos were the toast of the music world.
 The major record labels were enticing them with big deals and turning them into international stars.
 The Chills, perhaps a little ahead of their time, signed with Slash Records in 1990, and remained a cult item just ready to explode.
 Slash, home of the Germs and Los Lobos, was owned by London Records, while Warner Bros.
 Records handled North American promotion, marketing and distribution.
 The Chills’ 1992 tour was their biggest opportunity yet to break through the clutter and show these new bands who was boss.